cpina/github-action-push-to-another-repository/README.md

 I have limited time to support the action.
 As much as I try I will not be able to suit everyone.
 The main priority is to have a stable GitHub Action (when GitHub made changes that affected the Action I tried to solve them as fast as possible) and having a small, single-purpose code helps.
 I have an open issue to add tests that would help then expanding the Action (see [issue #59](https://github.com/cpina/github-action-push-to-another-repository/issues/59]).

-If you need something that it's not possible (exclude files, include only some, etc.) at the moment the two suggestions are:
+If you need something that it's not possible (exclude files, include only some, etc.) please use a step before the action to filter from a temporary directory to the directory that will be pushed.
+This can be done with "rsync" or any tool that you feel comfortable (could be "rclone" or "find + exec + rm", "find + exec + mv", etc. depending on your needs).

- * In a step before this action is ran you can "mv" or "cp" or even "rsync" (to use its --exclude and --include flexible parameters) and prepare the files that are going to be copied to the destination repository into a directory.
-Use this action to push this prepared directory.
-This is similar to the [example repository](https://github.com/cpina/push-to-another-repository-example/blob/main/.github/workflows/ci.yml#L19) creating PDFs/HTML from MarkDown and pushing it.
+For example see the step: https://github.com/cpina/push-to-another-repository-deploy-keys-example/blob/main/.github/workflows/ci.yml#L21

- * Feel free to fork the GitHub Action and adjust it for your needs.
-It is implemented in Bash and does not have lots of logic (the execution is very linear) so you might be able to change for your needs.
+In the step above it installs rsync (depending on your environment it will already be installed) and it copies everything from "output_temp" to "output" excluding "main.epub".
+Be careful with the usage of "/" in rsync directories or exclude parameter.
+Refer to the rsync documentation for other options such as filter using an extension, include only some files / directories, etc.

 ### Error: URL using bad/illegal format or missing URL